Glenbard Township High School District 87: Glenbard East High School

 Glenbard East is located in Lombard, Illinois.
-The school's mascot is the Ram.
+The school mascot is the Ram(s).
 Its feeder schools include Westlake Middle School (Lombard) and Marquardt Middle School (Glendale Heights).
 Established in 1959, Glenbard East has a long tradition of prominence in the areas of arts and music.
 Under the leadership of Department chair Ross Kellan, with the submission from Orchestra Director Joanne May, the G.E. music program won a Grammy award in 2000.

 Glenbard North High School

 Glenbard North is located in Carol Stream, Illinois.
 The school's current principal is John Mensik.
-The school’s mascot is the panther.
+School mascot is the Panther(s).
 Its feeder schools are Jay Stream Middle School and Stratford Middle School (both from District 93) as well as Glenside Middle School (which is in District 16), in Glendale Heights.
 It has about 3000 students.
 Its school newspaper is The North Current, which is a member of the High School National Ad Network.
 The school is usually solid in several sports, including Wrestling, Girls Softball, Girls Track and Field, and Football.

 Glenbard South High School

 Glenbard South is located in Glen Ellyn, Illinois.
-Their mascot are the raiders.
-Its feeder schools are Glen Crest Middle School (located in district 89) and small number of students who come from Westlake Middle School.
-It has a student population of about 1453.
+The school mascot is the Raider(s).
+Its feeder schools are Glen Crest Middle School (located in district 89) and a small number of students previously attended Westlake Middle School.
+Its student population is about 1453.
 The Math team won state in 2006.
-It is known for Softball (State champions in the 2011–2012 and 2012–2013 seasons), Baseball and Cross-Country (State champs in 2001) and Track.
+It is known for its Softball team (State champions in the 2011–2012 and 2012–2013 seasons), also its Baseball, Cross-Country (State champs in 2001) and Track teams.
 Glenbard South moved conferences in 2013 in response to the disbanding of the Western Sun Conference.
-The football team went 18–6 from 2008–2009 and reached the quarterfinals in the playoffs both years.
+The football team went 18–6 from 2008 to 2009 and reached the quarterfinals in the playoffs both years.
 In 2013, its football team went undefeated in the regular season and made it to the second round of the IHSA playoffs in 2013, 2014 and 2015.